Testing Simultaneous Diagonalizability: Two-sample test

 \subsection{Summary of two-sample test}

 The test methods developed in \autoref{sec:commute} and \autoref{sec:llrt} could be applied in different settings.
-For example, if the estimators are available with reasonable asymptotic normality, only the commutator-based test design would be effective; and if exact eigeninformation is given with certainty, the LLR test could be a good choice.
+For example, if the estimators are available with reasonable asymptotic normality, only the commutator-based test design would guarantee acceptable effectiveness; and if exact eigen-information is given with certainty, the LLR test could be a good choice.
 However, cases with such strong restrictions and adequate information could be rather rare in real applications.
-In the simulations and applications later, the commutator-based test is conducted.
+Such statement could be justified in \autoref{sec:simu} by simulations.
+In the applications later, the commutator-based test is conducted.